nearform/initium/quick-start-eks.md

 ```

-### Create & Associate IAM OIDC Provider for our EKS
+### Create and associate an IAM OIDC Provider with the EKS cluster

 This enables us to use AWS IAM Roles for Kubernetes service accounts on our EKS Cluster.